Mahāsaṅghika Vinaya

 A bhikkhu who protects everything, will be free from many sufferings.

-When these three courses of action are pure, one will attain path attained by the noble ones.
+When these three courses of action are pure, one will attain the path attained by the noble ones.

 Not retaliating when people beat and scold, with a mind without hate towards hostile people,